October, 2017

 It was wonderful to see my childhood home still standing and in such excellent condition.

 On this visit, I parked a block or so away on the country road that ran past our house and then I walked up the road to see the house.
 Almost immediately, a fellow drove into the driveway and got out of his truck and waved and shouted hello.
-It turned out he was the caretaker of the property … and was more than happy to chat with me, and show me through the inside of the house!
-The house is currently a vacation rental (the photos on that website don’t do it justice).
+It turned out he was the caretaker of the property … and was more than happy to chat with me, and show me through the inside of the house.
+The house was a vacation rental and was in excellent condition.
+[Update two years later … it no longer is a vacation rental, so my dreams of renting it and staying in my childhood bedroom have been dashed.
+No problem, I have great memories.]

-I couldn’t believe my good fortune.
+I couldn’t believe my good fortune to find my childhood home being taken care of so well, and that I could get a tour of it!
 I was thrilled.
 A few things have been changed inside the house but not much.
 I think my Mom would have liked every one of the changes.

 These Rhododendrons (above), growing along the road in front of the house, were planted by my Mom in 1960.
 She grew them from seed that she gathered from wild Rhododendrons that were on the property.
 These Rhodies were now more than ten feet tall.